CloudMade/Crude/README.md

+## Crude

-Crude is a simple JavaScript library for creating human-readable APIs to RESTful services, inspired by the Rails Routing API.
+Crude is a clever JavaScript library from [CloudMade](http://cloudmade.com) that allows you to create human-readable APIs to RESTful services, inspired by the Rails routing engine.

+Initially a part of a closed-source client code for an upcoming CloudMade service, it's now released under an open source BSD-type license.
+It's designed to work both as a browser library and a CommonJS module for server-side platforms like Node.js.
+It also has a complete Jasmine-powered test coverage.

 ## Basic usage example